MehmetMHY/irrational-pi/README.md

 ## Credit & Inspiration

-Credit for the core idea goes to **[@fascinating.fractals](https://www.youtube.com/@fascinating.fractals)** and his [video](https://www.youtube.com/shorts/aUDYWYqtAR4) about drawing the irrational Pi.
-Without his creative content, this visualization would not exist.
-Please consider supporting his content.
+I want to give full credit for this project to **[@fascinating.fractals](https://www.youtube.com/@fascinating.fractals)** and his [video](https://www.youtube.com/shorts/aUDYWYqtAR4) about drawing the irrational Pi.
+It was thanks to his code in the YouTube video's description and his explanation that allowed me to [Vibe Code](https://en.wikipedia.org/wiki/Vibe_coding) this project.
+Credit also goes to [Cursor IDE](https://www.cursor.com/), which was the main tool used to Vibe Code this project.

 ## About

 This is a project, created through [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding), that visualizes the irrational nature of Pi by using a double-arm [algorithmic system](https://en.wikipedia.org/wiki/Algorithmic_art).
 The interactive visualization draws beautiful patterns using the relationship between rotational speeds tied to Pi and customizable drawing parameters.
 Users can experiment with various controls to generate unique artistic interpretations of Pi's irrationality.
+After seeing the video on this and seeing that the code was not available, I had to try and recreate it.

 ## Preview